 If you happen to visit the city of Bursa – the fourth most populous city in Turkey and now one of its most industrialized metropolitan areas – you’re sure to notice how it mixes the ancient with the very new.
-Historic buildings, dating back to the Ottoman Empire and before, mingle with shining modern skyscrapers.
-Narrow streets with covered bazaars give way to major thoroughfares filled with the latest car models – many of them produced by Bursa’s expanding automotive industry.
+Historic buildings, dating back to the Ottoman Empire and before, mingle with shining modern skyscrapers, and narrow streets with covered bazaars give way to major thoroughfares filled with the latest car models – many of them produced by Bursa’s expanding automotive industry.

 Bursa is one of Turkey’s fastest growing metropolitan areas and, as such, has committed itself to being a Smart City.
 The idea is to use digital technology to create the efficiencies and conveniences associated with modern urban life.
 One of Bursa’s most visible examples of Smart City planning is the BursaKart, a reusable card for buses, trams, and metros.
 With a BursaKart in your pocket, you have an easy, economical way to get around town or visit the nearby capital of Istanbul, which lies just across the Sea of Maramara.